 Adapted from: Instagram.com/ditchthescale

-Growing up in a small town, we didn’t get super adventurous with our food…Old El Paso taco seasoning and Taco Bell Crunch Wrap Supremes were about the extent of my exposure to Mexican food (super healthy too, right?!).
+As as life long picky eater, I was never one to get super adventurous with my food…Old El Paso taco seasoning and Taco Bell Crunch Wrap Supremes were about the extent of my exposure to Mexican food (super healthy too, right?).

 The cilantro in this dish is also one of the most DETOXIFYING herbs around, besides just plain tasting amazing!
 This salsa is YUMMY on chicken, tacos, salads, quesadillas, or just plain chips!

 What’s your favorite MEXICAN FOOD?
-Comment below, maybe I have a *healthied* recipe I can hook you up with!
+Comment below, maybe I have a *healthified* recipe I can share with you!

 CORN & BLACK BEAN SALSA